Foam Series: Selecting the Right Marine Exterior Foam

 Powerboat or Pontoon Seats

-If you’re upholstering seats on a powerboat or pontoon, we recommend using either Medium Density or High Density Polyurethane Antimicrobial Foam.
+If you’re upholstering seats on a powerboat or pontoon, we recommend using either a medium density or high density polyurethane foam with antimicrobial properties.
 Polyurethane foam soaks up water, so we don’t recommend using it for cushions that will be covered in a woven fabric; however, since powerboat seats are typically upholstered in vinyl, this is a comfortable and affordable option.
 The vinyl fabric is waterproof and will keep your foam nice and dry underneath.

-Medium Density Polyurethane is the standard foam used by OEM boat builders, while High Density will last longer.
-It should also be noted that Medium Density is approximately 35% to 40% less expensive than High Density and, therefore, might be a better option for weekend boaters who don't need the longevity and durability of High Density foam.
-Take a look at our foam product pages to decide whether Medium or High Density Polyurethane Antimicrobial Foam is the right choice for your boat seating.
+Medium density polyurethane is the standard foam used by OEM boat builders, while high density will last longer.
+It should also be noted that medium density is approximately 35% to 40% less expensive than high density and, therefore, might be a better option for weekend boaters who don't need the longevity and durability of high density foam.

 Sailboat Cockpit Cushions

-Ultimately the choice is yours in regards to which foam you think will best suit your needs.
-To learn more details about each type of foam mentioned here (and more!) check out our “Comparing Types of Cushion Foam” post (#300053XHT) and “Which Foam Should I Use?” (#300059XHT) flowchart.
+Ultimately the choice is yours in regard to which foam you think will best suit your needs.
+To learn more details about each type of foam mentioned here (and more!) check out our “Comparing Types of Cushion Foam” post (#300053XHT).
 You can also read more about important terms to know when researching foam in our “5 Important Foam Terms to Know” post (#300052XHT).